in-the-keyhole/khs-convo/README.md

         * TODO: seems to be related to the ssl, but not sure

 * [Twillo](https://www.twilio.com/) account (Optional)
-    * The built in Emulator can be used to test the interactions
+    * The UI Dashboards built in Emulator can be used to test the interactions

 ### Setup Environment